roryharder/roryharder.github.io/index.md

 * [under review]

-* The Grammar of Reference: Perspective and Salience in Anaphor Resolution (in preparation)
+* The Grammar of Reference: Salience and Deixis in Anaphora Resolution (in preparation)

 # Teaching